nirv-ai/docs/vault/README.md

 # set to 1 to turn on debugging and log statements made via script.vault.sh
 # run `unset NIRV_SCRIPT_DEBUG && history -c` to delete history after debugging
+## this will create invalid json files if set 1, as log statements will be in the file
+## this bug is a feature, so you dont forget to turn it off
 export NIRV_SCRIPT_DEBUG=0

 # every CMD after this line expects you to be in the root of your monorepo